Las Vegas Contested Divorce Lawyer

-- After filing the complaint, the other party has 20 days to respond with an answer
+- After filing the complaint, the other party has 30 days to respond with an answer;

-- After receiving a response for the complaint a case management conference is held
+- After receiving a response to the complaint, a case management conference is held;

-- The presiding divorce court will enter a case management order
+- The presiding divorce court will enter a case management order; and

 We Stand Behind our Clients

 When divorce becomes a contested matter, you want to know there is an experienced professional in your corner fighting for you and providing critical insight.
 At Leavitt Law Firm, we provide Las Vegas clients with the benefit of our more than 30 years of combined experience and have been recognized as Best of Las Vegas 2017.
 Trust us to handle your contested divorce and help you work reach the best possible resolution.

 We keep you updated throughout the duration of your case.

 We help pursue the best possible outcome for our clients.

 Our name carries weight in Clark County courtrooms.